juhj095/full-stack-booking-app/README.md

+# Full Stack Booking App

-# This project is not yet fully implemented
+This project is not yet fully implemented

 ## Getting Started